cyrus2281/gitBranchTool/README.md

 bash -c "$(wget -O- https://raw.githubusercontent.com/cyrus2281/gitBranchTool/main/install.sh)"
 ```

 To activate the G customized prompt, type `yes` (or press enter) when prompted.
+You can change this later by re-running the installation script and providing the same values except for G customized prompt, or by manually changing the `G_CUSTOMIZED_PROMPT` variable in your terminal profile file.

 The script will be installed in the `~/.gitBranchTool` directory.
 You can change this by setting the environment variable `GIT_BRANCH_TOOL_DIR` to **the absolute path** you want to install the script in before running the installation script.
 (This path will also be used to store the repository config files).

 ```bash
 export GIT_BRANCH_TOOL_DIR=~/.gitBranchTool; curl ...
 ```

+- Note: If you are using a custom directory, you should remember to use the same directory again or clean up manually if you're re-running the install.sh script.

 By default, the script will be added to your bash terminal profile (`~/.bashrc`), and ZSH terminal profile (`~/.zshrc`) if one MacOS.